Tag Archives: Brian Tyree Henry

 As for what I didn’t completely love about Falcone’s movie, there’s the use of several common movie-making/comedy cliche’s that made the story experience that little bit less special.

-Furthermore, just when I became comfortable with the direction the story was going in and the nature of the relationships , a semi-expected change happens that follows down a path that’s not quite as satisfying as it could have been.
+Furthermore, just when I became comfortable with the direction the story was going and the nature of the relationships, a semi-expected change happens that leads to a result that isn’t quite as satisfying as it could have been.
 Nevertheless, even though Superintelligence has no chance of taking the place of Spy (2015) as my favourite McCarthy film, I have no regrets about watching it.

 Watch it if you’re curious and because the performances are fun.